maidsafe/dev-website/src/contents/en-gb/doc_xamarin.md

-# SAFE Mobile App Tutorial
+# Safe Mobile App Tutorial

-This tutorial shows you how to create a [Xamarin.Forms](https://github.com/xamarin/Xamarin.Forms/) application for the SAFE Network.
+This tutorial shows you how to create a [Xamarin.Forms](https://github.com/xamarin/Xamarin.Forms/) application for the Safe Network.
 Xamarin.Forms is an open source, cross-platform tool which provides a way to quickly build apps for iOS, Android, Windows and macOS using C# and F#.

-In this tutorial we will use the [MaidSafe.SafeApp](https://www.nuget.org/packages/MaidSafe.SafeApp/) NuGet package which exposes the SAFE API to connect and interact with the SAFE Network.
+In this tutorial we will use the [MaidSafe.SafeApp](https://www.nuget.org/packages/MaidSafe.SafeApp/) NuGet package which exposes the Safe API to connect and interact with the Safe Network.

-You can download the working example code from [GitHub](https://github.com/maidsafe/safe-getting-started-dotnet/tree/master/MobileExample) or follow the steps provided in this tutorial to create a mobile app for the SAFE Network.
+You can download the working example code from [GitHub](https://github.com/maidsafe/safe-getting-started-dotnet/tree/master/MobileExample) or follow the steps provided in this tutorial to create a mobile app for the Safe Network.

 ## Prerequisites

-Before you start working on your first SAFE app, make sure you have the following tools installed:
+Before you start working on your first Safe app, make sure you have the following tools installed:
 - **Git**
 <br />
 To fetch the boilerplate code and for version control.